sikandermerchant/moviesticketbooking/README.md

 # moviesticketbooking
-A simple HTML, CSS and Vanilla JS Front end to book movie tickets
+A simple HTML, CSS and Vanilla JS Front end to book movie tickets.
+Stores selection in local storage